Polarizing, Petrographic, Geological

 James Gregory McHone -- Geologist, PhD, CPG

 Geologists like me teach students and conduct research with microscopes called "polarizing" or "pol" for short.
-After development in the late 19th century, pol scopes became critical tools for identifying the minerals and structures of rocks (our Earth), and for determining much about how they formed.
+After development in the late 19th century, pol scopes became critical tools for studying the minerals and structures of rocks (our Earth), which can tell us much about how they formed.
 Such users are petrologists, who are doing petrography.
-This type of microscope is also used by mineralogists, geophysicists, soil scientists, crystal chemists, materials engineers, medical researchers, asbestos consultants, and many others including biologists.
-The method that can be employed with these instruments is called PLM (polarized light microscopy).
-"Simple polarizing" scopes are usually just biological microscopes with pol filters, one inserted under the head and another in a substage filter holder.
-Any scope can be so modified, including stereo microscopes (but the common style is a compound microscope).
-Those that are designed for geological work are "petrographic" (="rock imaging") microscopes, which have accessories to assist mineral studies in rock sections.
+Polarizing microscopes are also used by mineralogists, geophysicists, soil scientists, crystal chemists, materials engineers, medical researchers, asbestos consultants, and many others including biologists.

-Many crystalline materials (organic as well as inorganic) produce interesting optical effects with both polarizers in place, and some biological samples can show useful changes of contrast against a dark background.
+Many other crystalline materials (organic as well as inorganic) produce interesting optical effects with both polarizers in place, and some biological samples can show useful changes of contrast against a dark background.

-How is it different?
+How is a pol scope different?

 There is nothing especially mysterious or strange about the polarized light accessories used in a petrographic microscope.
 Its brightfield capabilities remain the same as for any good biological microscope, but with extra parts that can be used or not used, as you wish.
-The polarizing filters are placed above and below the sample, and the upper one can be easily moved in and out of the light path.
+The polarizing filters are placed above and below the sample, and usually the upper one can be easily moved in and out of the light path.
 A circular stage rotates to show how different orientations of the sample affect polarized light, but it can also be fixed in place for other uses.
 A Bertrand lens (sometimes only a pinhole with a magnifier) is available to observe polarized light patterns on the back of a higher-power objective.
 A slot allows the insertion of a filter that adds or subtracts portions of wavelengths of light, called a compensator or wave plate.
 In models designed after the 1970s, the parts for PLM functions are commonly in modular pieces that can be easily added (or removed) on a standard brightfield microscope stand.

 Polarized Light (PLM)